State of Washington Classified Job Specification

 - Detects error trends;

-- Determines initial and ongoing eligibility for long-term services;
+- Determines initial and/or ongoing eligibility for long-term services and support programs;

-- Provide case management and evaluate services for a broad range of individuals seeking Long-Term Services and Support services;
+- Provides case management and evaluate services for a broad range of individuals seeking Long-Term Services and Support services;

 - Determines the amount an individual must pay toward the cost long-term services;